By Brianne Dela Cruz

 Whether they be cross-country hiking pilgrimages, explorations into remote lands, or month-long river expeditions, they give us the chance to deeply immerse ourselves in nature.

-Endeavours like this give us the opportunity to unlearn, relearn, and establish completely new ways of seeing, being, thinking and doing.
+Endeavours like this allow us to unlearn, relearn, and establish new ways of seeing, being, thinking and doing.

 3. Discover the Local Flora & Fauna